 Cats with behavioral problems are the most common example.
 In such an instance, a vet will likely contact a shelter.
 But some shelters are forced to euthanize cats due to a lack of facilities.

-- Cats cannot move comfortably
+- Cannot move comfortably

 Felines are proud, independent animals.
 When their quality of life drops below a certain standard, it hits them hard.
-It can be extremely difficult to say goodbye and accept that your cat will not recover.
+It can be difficult to say goodbye and accept that your cat will not recover.

 If euthanasia is recommended, your vet will discuss this with you in further detail.
 Discuss means just that: a vet will not enforce euthanasia, only recommend it to you.
 Your vet will explain the reality of your cat’s condition, and you’ll have to reach that conclusion together.

 The decision will lie with you.
 This is why so many people struggle with animal euthanasia.
-Also, be aware that there is no such thing as the, “right time” for euthanasia.
+Also, be aware that there is no such thing as the “right time” for euthanasia.
 You can certainly find the best time, but this won’t make the experience any easier.

 What a vet cannot help with is the emotional impact of the decision.
 You’ll need to separate your heart from your head to make a choice that’s based on medical grounds.

 Feeling guilty about euthanizing your cat is a common reaction.
 Losing a family pet is painful enough, but playing a role in the decision to end your cat’s life makes the experience even more heartbreaking.

 A vet will only consider euthanizing your cat if it’s necessary.
 Don’t rely upon your cat telling you that it’s the right time.
 That is placing too much pressure on your cat, and it’s unlikely to happen anyway.
 Also, cats rarely display the full extent of their suffering.